wyp1125/SeqEnhDL/README.md

 ### Data format
 1) **RNN models**
 Data files are tab delimited.
-Training and testing data should be in separate files and postive and negtive data should be in separate files.
+Training and testing data should be in separate files and positive and negative data should also be in separate files.
 The features of each enhancer/control have four rows, each row corresponding to a specific length of Kmer (i.e. 5, 7, 9 or 11).
 In each row, the first column is the enhancer/control ID, while the subsequent columns contain the fold changes of Kmer at each nucleotide position of the 200bp window.
 For example,
 ```
 enh_1    5mer_fold_change_nt1    5mer_fold_change_nt2    ...
 5mer_fold_change_nt200
 ehn_1    7mer_fold_change_nt2    7mer_fold_change_nt2    ...
 7mer_fold_change_nt200